 If you're going to be distributing your applications, you might also want to take a look at the QResource framework which simplifies bundling data files (like icons) with your applications.

-Explore Qt Designer
+Explore Using Qt Designer with PySide2

 Install Qt Designer Standalone